-If the bed you’re buying is for your bedroom and will be slept on nightly, a 7 to 10-year lifespan is a reasonable expectation.
+If the bed you’re buying is for your bedroom and will be slept on nightly, a 6 to 10-year lifespan is a reasonable expectation.
 If you have a higher body mass index (BMI), you might need to replace your mattress sooner if the materials begin to break down.

 Support and Comfort

 It’s important to note that support and comfort are two unique concepts.
 Comfort is a subjective measure of how the bed feels to you.
-What is comfortable to one person may not be for another since everyone has unique needs and preferences.
+Support relates to how well the mattress promotes proper spinal alignment.

 Mattress firmness is rated on a scale from 1 to 10.
-A rating of one is ultra-plush up to ten that is extra firm.
+A rating of one is ultra-plush, and ten is extra firm.
 The numbers can guide you, but what’s more important is your sleep experience.

-White glove service.
+White glove service

-Types of Mattresses Available
+What Types of Mattresses Are Available?

-Mattresses come in four basic types: foam, latex, innerspring, and hybrid.
-Latex is the costliest, heaviest, and most durable.
-Innerspring is the oldest type of mattress and is made of coils.
+Latex is more costly, heavier, and quite durable.
+Innerspring mattresses use the oldest and most well-known internal construction that is based on compression of coils.
 Foam is a synthetic material that comes in a range of options while hybrid beds are a combination of these materials.

 Innerspring mattresses may not conform as well as other mattress materials.
 The quality of these beds depends on coil count, wire gauge, the angle of coils, and how they’re attached to each other.
 The thickness, quality, and components of the layer on top of the coils affects the comfort and feel.